 The overtaken infrastructure is crumbling fast.
 Regular power cuts and blackouts, endless strikes as well as widespread corruption and nepotism hamper much-needed economic development.
 Urban decay in the heart of Johannesburg, the City of Gold, is obvious and accelerating.
 South Africa most likely will turn into a second Zimbabwe, completely ruined 40 years after full independence from Great Britain.

-The 1995 triumph was undoubtedly a blessing for South African rugby, as it lost its apartheid connotation and besides football became a popular sport among the Black population.
-Unfortunately, in other aspects the “Rainbow Nation” proclaimed in 1994 by Peace Nobel Prize Winner Bishop Desmond Tutu has failed miserably.
+The 1995 triumph was undoubtedly a blessing for South African rugby, as it lost its apartheid connotation and besides football became a popular sport among the black population.
+Unfortunately, in other aspects the “Rainbow Nation” proclaimed in 1994 by Peace Nobel Prize laureate Bishop Desmond Tutu has failed miserably.